-Further, agency auditors continued to report internal control deficiencies over financial reporting in their fiscal year 2022 financial statement audit reports, such as financial system limitations and information system control weaknesses.
+Further, agency auditors continued to report internal control deficiencies over financial reporting in their fiscal year 2023 financial statement audit reports, such as financial system limitations and information system control weaknesses.
 Such deficiencies could significantly increase the risk that improper payments may occur and not be detected promptly.

-The fiscal year 2022 President's Budget included program integrity proposals at multiple agencies aimed at reducing improper payments.61 Also, efforts continue to implement PIIA requirements to better identify and prevent improper payments, waste, fraud, and abuse, as well as to recover overpayments.
+The fiscal year 2023 President's Budget included program integrity proposals at multiple agencies aimed at reducing improper payments.61 Also, efforts continue to implement PIIA requirements to better identify and prevent improper payments, waste, fraud, and abuse, as well as to recover overpayments.
 In addition, the statutory Do Not Pay initiative under PIIA requires agencies to review prepayment and pre-award procedures and ensure a thorough review of available databases to determine program or award eligibility before the release of any federal funds.
-PIIA also directs the Office of Management and Budget to annually identify a list of high-priority federal programs for greater levels of oversight and review and requires each agency responsible for administering one of these high-priority programs to submit a program report to its inspector general annually and make the report available to the public.62 Finally, the federal government reported recovery of over \$23 billion in overpayments for fiscal year 2022.
+PIIA also directs OMB to annually identify a list of high-priority federal programs for greater levels of oversight and review and requires each agency responsible for administering one of these high-priority programs to submit a program report to its inspector general annually and make the report available to the public.62

-Until the federal government has implemented effective processes to determine the full extent to which improper payments occur and has taken appropriate actions across agencies and programs and activities to effectively reduce improper payments, it will not have reasonable assurance that the use of federal funds is adequately safeguarded.
+Until the federal government has implemented effective processes to determine the full extent to which improper payments occur and has taken appropriate actions across agencies, programs, and activities to effectively reduce improper payments, it will not have reasonable assurance that the use of federal funds is adequately safeguarded.